-Our Group manages its exposure of fluctuations in the interest rates through policies established by GALCO.
-IRRBB undertaken by our Group is governed by an established risk appetite that defines the acceptable level of risk to be assumed by our Group.
+Our Group manages its exposure of fluctuations in the interest rates/profit rates through policies established by GALCO.
+IRRBB/RORBB undertaken by our Group is governed by an established risk appetite that defines the acceptable level of risk to be assumed by our Group.
 The risk appetite is established by the Board.
-The GALCO is a Board-delegated committee which reports to the GRCC.
-With the support from ALM COE under Group Risk, and CBSM under Group Finance, our GALCO is responsible for the review and monitoring of the Group's balance sheet, business and hedging strategies, the overall interest rate risk profile and ensuring that such risk profile is within the established risk appetite.
+The GALCO is a board-delegated committee which reports to the GRCC.
+With the support from ALM COE under Group Risk, and CBSM under Group Finance, our GALCO is responsible for the review and monitoring of the Group's balance sheet, business and hedging strategies, the overall interest rate risk/ rate of return risk profile and ensuring that such risk profile is within the established risk appetite.
 Treasury & Markets is responsible for the day-to-day management of exposures and gapping activities, including execution of hedging strategies.